-The year is 1975, the Conservatives have chosen their first woman leader, the UK has implemented the Sex Discrimination and Equal Pay act, and the whole population of the world is now scared of sharks thanks to the release of the film Jaws.
+The year is 1975, the Conservatives have chosen their first woman leader, the UK has implemented the Sex Discrimination and Equal Pay act, and fear of a shark attack is at an all-time high thanks to the release of the film Jaws.
+But how do you survive a shark attack?

 Each year sharks sink their teeth into around 100 people, and out of the unfortunate 100, 25-30 are killed.
 That means that roughly only one quarter of all shark attacks are fatal, so if you come across an angry great white, just remember that the odds are with you.